Growing Plumeria in Hawaii: A Beginner's Guide to the Lei Flower

 Soil Requirements: Drainage Is Everything

-Sun Needs: Give Them All You Have Got
+Sun Needs: Give Them All You've Got

 Watering: The Art of Knowing When to Stop